-- (a) save as disclosed in "- Further Information about the Company" of this section, within the two years preceding the date of this Document, no share or loan capital of the Company or any of its subsidiary has been issued or has been agreed to be issued fully or partly paid either for cash or for a consideration other than cash; - (b) no share or loan capital of the Company or any of its subsidiary is under option or is agreed conditionally or unconditionally to be put under option; - (c) no founder, management or deferred shares of the Company or any of its subsidiary have been issued or have been agreed to be issued; - (d) none of the equity and debt securities of the Company or its subsidiary is presently listed or dealt in on any other stock exchange nor is any listing or permission to deal being or proposed to be sought; - (e) the Company has no outstanding convertible debt securities or debentures; - (f) none of the experts listed under "- Qualifications and Consents of Experts": - (i) is interested beneficially or non-beneficially in any shares in any member of the Group; or - (ii) has any right or option (whether legally enforceable or not) to subscribe for or to nominate persons to subscribe for securities in any member of the Group save in connection with the [REDACTED].
+- (a) save as disclosed in "- Further Information about the Company" of this section, within the two years preceding the date of this Document, no share or loan capital of the Company or any of its subsidiary has been issued or has been agreed to be issued fully or partly paid either for cash or for a consideration other than cash; - (b) no share or loan capital of the Company or any of its subsidiary is under option or is agreed conditionally or unconditionally to be put under option; - (c) no founder, management or deferred shares of the Company or any of its subsidiary have been issued or have been agreed to be issued; - (d) save for the A Shares that are listed on the Shenzhen Stock Exchange and the H Shares to be [REDACTED] in connection with the [REDACTED], none of the equity and debt securities of the Company or its subsidiary is presently listed or dealt in on any other stock exchange nor is any listing or permission to deal being or proposed to be sought; - (e) the Company has no outstanding convertible debt securities or debentures; - (f) none of the experts listed under "- Qualifications and Consents of Experts": - (i) is interested beneficially or non-beneficially in any shares in any member of the Group; or - (ii) has any right or option (whether legally enforceable or not) to subscribe for or to nominate persons to subscribe for securities in any member of the Group save in connection with the [REDACTED].

-- (g) the English text of this Document shall prevail over their respective Chinese text; - (h) there has not been any interruption in the business of the Group which may have or has had a significant effect on the financial position of the Group in the 12 months preceding the date of this Document; - (i) the Company currently is a joint stock limited company and is subject to the PRC Company Law; and - (j) there are no contracts for hire or hire purchase of plant to or by us for a period of over one year which are substantial in relation to our business.
+- (g) the English text of this Document shall prevail over their respective Chinese text; - (h) there has not been any interruption in the business of the Group which may have or has had a significant effect on the financial position of the Group in the 12 months preceding the date of this Document; and - (i) there are no contracts for hire or hire purchase of plant to or by us for a period of over one year which are substantial in relation to our business.